alexandercoulter/fastfrechet/paper.md

 for 2-Wasserstein space, with optional user-specified  `lower` and `upper` box constraints to enforce finite support on the underlying distributions.
 The implementation is a customization of the dual active-set method of @arnstrom_dual_2022 (see the accompanying `monotoneQP-fastfrechet` vignette).
-The resulting algorithm provides a fast and numerically exact solution to the Fréchet regression problem, illustrated in Figure \autoref{fig:frechetreg_comparison}.
+The resulting algorithm provides a fast and numerically exact solution to the Fréchet regression problem, illustrated in \autoref{fig:frechetreg_comparison}.
 Since the `WRI` package requires strictly monotone inputs, we add a small adjustment to the response matrix when using `WRI`'s solver.
 ```